 The latest stock assessment (SEDAR 71 2021) indicated the gag stock is undergoing overfishing and is overfished.
 The Magnuson-Stevens Fishery Conservation and Management Act gives the South Atlantic Fishery Management Council (Council) two years from the time when it receives notification from the National Marine Fisheries Service (NMFS) to prepare and implement a new rebuilding plan.
-The plan must be implemented by July 2023.
+The Council was notified on July 23, 2021; therefore, the plan must be implemented by July 2023.
 The assessment used revised estimates for recreational catch from the Marine Recreational Information Program (MRIP) based on the Fishing Effort Survey (FES).
-In 2018, the MRIP fully transitioned its estimation of recreational effort to the mail-based FES.
+In 2018, the MRIP fully transitioned its estimation of recreational catch to the mail-based FES.
 Previous estimates of recreational catch for gag were made using MRIP's Coastal Household Telephone Survey methodology.
 The latter was not as reliable and robust compared to the new FES survey method (see Section 1.6).
 Updated projections of catch and data changes incorporated in the assessment provided information to update the overfishing limit (OFL), acceptable biological catch (ABC), annual optimum yield (OY), and annual catch limits (ACL).

 The Council's Scientific and Statistical Committee (SSC) recommended a new OFL and ABC based on results of the stock assessment, and the total ACL and annual OY must be adjusted accordingly.
 Updated ABC levels recommended by the SSC, based on SEDAR 71 (2021) would result in an approximately 70% reduction in allowable harvest when compared to average total landings from 2015 to 2019.
 The Council cannot set the total ACL above their SSC's ABC recommendation.
-In addition, sector allocations need to be revised because of the revisions to recreational landing estimates as explained above.
-Management measures also need to be adjusted to constrain commercial and recreational harvest to the new catch levels.
+In addition, sector allocations need to be revised because of the revisions to recreational landings estimates, as explained above, and to comply with the Council's Allocation Review Trigger Policy (Appendix I).
+Management measures also need to be adjusted to constrain total commercial and recreational removals to the new catch levels.
 Finally, the Council is revising recreational accountability measures (AM) to ensure they are effective at keeping recreational landings from exceeding the recreational ACL and correct for overages when they occur.